hbcbh1999/riseml/README.md

 [RiseML](https://riseml.com) is a scalable deep learning environment for GPU servers based on [Kubernetes](https://kubernetes.io)

-This repository contains the [central issue tracker](https://github.com/riseml/riseml/issues) for RiseML projects.
+This repository contains the [central issue tracker](https://github.com/riseml/riseml/issues) for RiseML.

 ## Installation